Yerinsfluxus/fluxdocs/FRONTEND_AND_DESIGN_REQUIREMENTS_SME_UNIFIED_IDENTITY.md

 **S5 — Help / support**
 FAQ links, contact support (live chat or email), report a problem with a transaction.

-### Cross-product switcher
+### "Your other Riverly products" — informational only, not a switcher

-**SW1 — Switcher (top-right of every screen)**
+Each Riverly product is its own client surface — Personal app, SME app, Corporate web.
+Users do not switch products inside the SME app; the SME app is the SME app.
+The cross-product affordance exists only so the user can be **aware** that the same Riverly identity gives them access to the other products, and so they can **jump out** to those products if they want.

-Tapping the avatar / icon opens a sheet showing:
+**SW1 — "Your other Riverly products" (inside Settings)** A settings-level list (not a global top-bar element).
+Each row represents one of the three Riverly products and shows one of three states:

-- The current identity (name, email)
+- **Active here** — the SME row in the SME app.
+Just labelled "SME (current)".
-- A list of *other Riverly products this identity has access to* — for SME users, this might show "Personal — open" and/or "Corporate — open in browser"
+- **Active elsewhere** — e.g. the user has a Personal membership.
+Row shows "Personal — Open Personal app" with a deep-link button that tries to launch the installed Personal app and falls back to the Play Store / App Store listing.
-- "Sign out of Riverly"
+- **Not activated** — e.g. the user has no Corporate workspace yet.
+Row shows "Corporate banking — Visit our web app" with a button that opens the corporate web URL.
+Copy makes it clear they can sign in there with the **same email and password** they used for SME.

-Tapping "Personal — open" tries to deep-link into the installed Personal app (and offers the Play Store link if not installed).
-Tapping "Corporate" opens the corporate web URL with a one-time auth token so the user lands signed in.
+For corporate specifically, when the user does have a corporate membership, the link can include a short-lived identity token so the corporate web app drops them straight into a signed-in session.

-For an SME user who only has the SME product, the sheet just shows their identity and the logout button — no other products listed.
+This screen does not change the SME app's behaviour or the active token.
+It is pure navigation + awareness.

 ### Empty, loading, error states